 3. Hang out in a hot shower for 5 to 10 minutes, or soak in a warm bath beforehand.

 4. Gently exfoliate your skin before you start shaving.

 The key here is not to use anything too harsh, and to not scrub too hard.
 Good rule of thumb?
-If you wouldn’t use it on your face, don’t use it between your legs.
-(And definitely don’t use anything with microbeads.
+If you wouldn't use it on your face, don't use it between your legs.
+(And definitely don't use anything with microbeads.
 Get more info on why here).
-Brewed, cooled coffee grounds, a loofah sponge, or a soft exfoliating mitt all work well for pubic hairs that are growing on the inside of your legs or in the folds between your legs and your vulva (they also work well for the rest of your legs).
+Brewed, cooled coffee grounds, a loofah sponge (like these), or a soft exfoliating mitt (like this one) all work well for pubic hairs that are growing on the inside of your legs or in the folds between your legs and your vulva (they also work well for the rest of your legs).

 But for your vulva itself, Dr. David E. Bank, the director for the Center for Dermatology, Cosmetic & Laser Surgery, recommends sticking with a dry wash cloth, that you rub very gently over your skin.

 Dr. Bank recommends looking for one that's unscented or fragrance-free, because scents and perfumes can cause irritation.
 (Here's one option.)

 For some, oil-based alternatives to shaving cream can work well — like coconut oil, olive oil, mineral oil, or baby oil.
 But Dr. Green recommends sticking with a gentle shaving cream.
 "Oils can irritate your skin and clog your pores," she tells BuzzFeed Life.

 6. Shave in the same direction your hair grows.